morganthomas/winning-arguments/winning-arguments.md

 From the rules of assertion permutation and denial permutation, it follows in generality that *the order of assertions and denials does not matter for coherence.* From all the structural rules together, it follows in generality that *the order and repetition of assertions and denials do not matter for coherence.*

-The final structural rule in our presentation is the rule of **cut**.
+The final structural rule in this presentation is the rule of **cut**.
 This rule is redundant; [Gentzen's cut elimination theorem](https://en.wikipedia.org/wiki/Cut-elimination_theorem) shows that any sequent that is valid in classical logic can be shown to be valid using just the 14 rules we have listed so far, without using rule 15, the cut rule.
 However, sequent derivations not using the cut rule will tend to be much longer than derivations using the cut rule.

 15. **Cut.** Suppose that (**A1**,...,**An** entails **B1**,...,**Bm**, **C**) is a valid sequent, and that (**C**, **D1**,...,**Dk** entails **E1**,...,**Ek**) is a valid sequent.
 Then (**A1**,...,**An**, **D1**,...,**Dk** entails **B1**,...,**Bm**, **E1**,...,**Ek**) is a valid sequent.
 The cut rule is so named because the rule lets us combine two valid sequents, one with **C** in the conclusions and one with **C** in the premises, while cutting **C** out of the picture.
 The rule of cut states in essence that *if it's incoherent for you to assert **C** and it's incoherent for you to deny **C**, then your position is incoherent.*